tronprotocol/documentation/FAQ_CN/FAQ_about_SR_CN.md

 13. Q: Is a well formed technical plan all we need, or must we have the hardware before applying.

     A: The technical plan has two parts:1 before June 26 the first election & 2 after June 26 the first election.
 The second part just need the plan.
-For the first part you can only have the plan for now but only after you have hardware we can test your node and tell everyone "yes, they do have a test node."And if you can not have the hardware set until June 26, you can just eat your words and still can apply for SR. Applying to be a SR has no direct connection to qualifying a SR.
+For the first part you can only have the plan for now but only after you have hardware we can test your node and tell everyone "yes, they do have a test node."Applying to be a SR has no direct connection to qualifying a SR.